 A passionate chamber musician, Dr. Hunt can be heard on an album of Beethoven’s chamber works for winds, released in 2019 on the Naxos label.
 She has appeared as a featured performer at the International Women’s Brass Conference, ClarinetFest, and the International Horn Symposium.
 Other chamber music appearances include at the Marlboro Music Festival, Northern Neck Chamber Series, Norfolk Festival, the Phoenix Chamber Music Festival, and a recital at Carnegie Hall in 2017.
 She is currently active as a member of the Lanta Horn Duo, with which a forthcoming album features works for two horns by female composers.

-Dr. Hunt is a graduate of the National Symphony Orchestra Youth Fellowship Program.
-She holds a Bachelor’s of Music in Horn Performance from the New England Conservatory, a Master’s of Music in Horn Performance from Yale University, and a Doctor of Musical Arts degree in Horn Performance from the University of Georgia, where she was a Presidential Fellow.
+Dr. Hunt holds a BM from the New England Conservatory, an MM from the Yale School of Music, and a DMA from the University of Georgia, where she was a Presidential Fellow.
 Her major teachers include Edwin Thayer, Jean Martin-Williams, Richard Mackey, and William Purvis.
-She performs on a Paxman 20MC and a Yamaha 863.
-Learn more about Dr. Hunt at laurenhunthorn.com.
+Learn more at laurenhunthorn.com.